HoomanDigital/InfinteRegenMarkdown/README.md

 The "Backroom" is InfiniteRegen's powerful knowledge management system.

-### Public Backrooms

-Similar to public agents, you can create public backrooms to share knowledge bases with the community, allowing collaborative AI environments.

 ### Agent-to-Agent Interaction

 One of InfiniteRegen's most powerful features is the ability for your agents to communicate with each other: